 From other freelancers.

-That’s part of the reason I love the mastermind group I’m part of.
+That’s part of the reason I love the mastermind group I was a part of for a couple of years.
 I’ve also gotten leads from different Facebook groups.

 Take time to make connections and build genuine relationships.
 Give more than you take, and be willing to help others.
 You won’t regret it.
 Or at least, I haven’t!